 1) Set Page URLs.
 Some website builders set the URL (address) of your web pages to something obscure like yourdomain.com/page13.htm Having keywords in the URL of your pages like yourdomain.com/clearwater-youth-ministry/ will help your web pages rank better for those keywords.

 2) Mobile Friendly.
-About half of all website visitors use a phone or tablet.
+More than half of all website visitors use a phone or tablet.
 When a person searches Google from a phone or tablet, Google shows “mobile search results,” which are different from the search results it shows computer users.
 One of the factors that affects mobile search results is whether a site is mobile-friendly or not.
 So, make sure your church website builder creates mobile-friendly sites.

 3) Edit Title Tags.
 The title tag of a web page is not visible to visitors but is read by search engines and used on the search engine results pages (SERPs).
 Some web builders let you to set one title tag for the website and then use that one title tag for every page of the site (not good).
 Others don’t give you any control over title tags at all, automatically setting them to “[site name] – [page title]” (also not good).
 Make sure your church website builder allows you to set each individual page’s title tag.

 4) Edit Description Tags.
 The description tag is another page element that is hidden from visitors but used by search engines and shown on the SERPs.
 Like the title tag, you want to be able to customize the description tag for each individual page.

 5) Set Image Alt Attributes.
 When adding an image to a page, there is special attribute called an “Alt” attribute which is used to describe the image for people who are visually impaired.
 Because search engines don’t understand images they use alt attributes to tell what the images are about and factor them into search rankings.
 Some web builders don’t allow you to set the alt tags for your images.
 Make sure yours does.